-1. On the effective date of this agreement, the Collective Bargaining Agreement effective May 1, 1979, as
+1. On the effective date of this agreement, the Collective Bargaining Agreement effective May 1, 1979, as emended, between Conrail and the International Association of Machinists and Aerospace Workers, will be applicable to the former Monongahela Railway Company employees covered by this Agreement, and Monongahela Railway Company Agreements are terminated.

 - 2. On the effective date of this Agreement, all MGA employees represented by the International Association of Machinists and Aerospace Workers will be dovetailed into the Conrail-IAM Seniority District "0012A" roster with a Prior RR code "MGA" and a Prior Roster code "0001", and that such employees will be available to perform service on a coordinated basis subject to applicable Conrail agreements.
-On the effective date of this Agreement Conrail-IAM Seniority District "0012A" will be expanded to encompass the former territory of the MGA. - 3.
-Employees affected as a result of this transaction will be afforded the benefits prescribed by the ICC as set forth in the New York Dock conditions which are, by reference, incorporated herein and made a part hereof. - 4.
+On the effective date of this Agreement Conrail-IAM Seniority District "0012A" will be expanded to encompass the former territory of the MGA. - J. Employees affected as a result of this transaction will be afforded the benefits prescribed by the ICC as set forth in the New York Dock conditions which are, by reference, incorporated herein and made a part hereof. - 4.
 Any prior continuous service and qualifying years with the Monongahela Railway Company shall be credited for vacation, personal leave and other benefits which are granted on the basis of qualifying years of service.

-- 5. An employee who is affected by the transaction and entitled to benefits under Section 5 or 6 of the New York Dock conditions may file a written request on the form provided, with the Manager-Labor Relations, Suite 201 Conrail Building 424 Moliday Drive, Pittsburgh, PA 15220, for a statement of test period earnings for use in developing his or her displacement or dismissal allowance.
+- 5. An employee who is affected by the transaction and entitled to benefits under Section 5 or 6 of the New York Dock conditions may file a written request on the form provided, with the Manager-Labor Relations, Suite 201 conrail Building 424 Moliday Drive, Pittsburgh, PA 15220, for a statement of test period earnings for use in developing his or her displement or dismissal allowance.
 A claim for protection must be presented on the form provided and must be submitted to Conrail's Manager-Labor Relations within sixty (60) days following the end of the month in which the adverse affect is claimed. - Machinist as a result of this transaction may be offered a position as a Machinist at any location.
 Such employee shall be given thirty (30) days' written notice by certified mail (with copy to the General Chairman) of such offer and must elect in writing one of the following options prior to the expiration of the notice: (1) to accept the offer; (2) to resign from all service and accept a lump sum payment computed in accordance with Section 9 of the Washington Job Protection Agreement of May, 1936 (if a change in residence is required); or (3) to be furloughed without protection during the period of such furlough.
 In the event an employee fails to make such an election, he shall be considered to have exercised option 3.
 Employees accepting